Tiny-Home-Consulting/Dependiject/README.md

 To view the documentation in a browser, run `./dochost.sh`.

+## Automated Tests

+To run the automated tests, simply run the command `swift test` in the terminal.
+The tests can also be run in Xcode.

 ## License

 Dependiject is released under the MPL-2.0 license.
 See [LICENSE][7] for details.